Headstart/ Early Headstart

 Headstart Central (Autauga, Chilton, Elmore, Shelby Counties)

-Headstart West (Choctaw, Dalas, Marengo, Sumter and Wilcox Counties)
+Headstart West (Choctaw, Dallas, Marengo, Sumter and Wilcox Counties)

 Shatavia Holmes